 - AI automation: Artificial intelligence is here to stay, but this doesn’t mean we’re entering the age of the robots.
 Instead, AI-powered technology is taking charge in marketing efforts.

 - Video: Lastly, video and visual marketing are becoming more prevalent than traditional written content.
 In fact, by 2022, video is expected to account for 82% of all online traffic.
+As video content gain traction, the need for video editing tools like VEED, iMovie, Filmora, and Adobe Premiere Pro also increases.
+These tools enable creators to add effects, trim, cut, and enhance videos to elevate their visual and engagement value.
+Some platforms offer advanced features like subtitle generation, language translation, and webcam test tools for video recording needs.

 Next, make sure your marketing speaker practices what they preach.
 It’s easy to present about marketing, but real-world experience speaks for itself.
 In other words, they should be following their own advice about marketing.
 This usually means checking that this person knows what it means to create a strong marketing campaign, and they use this knowledge to build their own audience.